FIR-design with maximally flat passband response

 If you want to know more about Fiwiz you can download the user manual in

 A4 format.
-If you want to try the code first you can
+If you want to try the code you can

-download a demo version (for tha Java virtual machine, 32 bit)
+download the full version of FIWIZ3.1 for the Java virtual machine, 32 bit,

 For more information or suggestions for improvement send me